+The intense heat probably also explains why there are not any major outdoor amusement parks or theme parks.
 There is a persistent rumor that there is/was/will be a Six Flags amusement park in Arizona.
 There is not one, however, nor has there ever been one.
-And as far as I know, Six Flags has no plans to build a park in the state.
-(By the way, there are similar rumors about a Six Flags park in Florida -- and probably other places.)
+And as far as we know, Six Flags does not have any plans to build a park in the state.
+(By the way, there are similar rumors about a Six Flags park in Florida—and probably other places.)

-Not a theme park, per se.
+Old Tucson Studios is not a theme park, per se.
 This real, working movie studio has a long-time Hollywood connection.
-Features tours, exhibits, and Wild West entertainment.
-Don't go expecting Universal Studios.
+It features tours, exhibits, and Wild West entertainment.
+Don't go expecting Universal Studios Hollywood.
 Rides include antique cars, a train, a carousel, and a walk-through mine.
 You can make reservations to ride horses on the park's trails.